tamaragabrieluk/DOTcta/README.md

   </div>
 ```

-If you wanted to have three buttons, yu would just follow the same code structure above, but add one more button and change `cta-2` to `cta-3` on all of the buttons.
+If you wanted to have three buttons on one row evenly spaced, just follow the same code structure above, but add one more button and change `cta-2` to `cta-3` on all of the buttons.

 Note that the block-level button `cta-block` does not have to be wrapped in div with the class `cta-group` - it can stand on its own like this:<br>